 Weatherization Assistance Program

 The goal of the Weatherization Assistance Program is to improve energy efficiency for income-eligible households while assuring health and safety.
 Our energy auditors, who are BPI certified, will evaluate the home/apartment to determine what can be done to improve heating and cooling efficiencies.
 The energy conservation resulting from these efforts helps reduce dependency on foreign oil and decreases the cost of energy for consumers while improving the health and safety of their homes.

 People We Serve

 These programs serve residents of East Providence, Barrington, Warren, Bristol, Tiverton, Little Compton, Portsmouth, Middletown, Newport, and Jamestown.
-Applicants must be income-eligible through the LIHEAP program’s income guidelines, or by National Grid’s basic residential rate of A-60, including homeowners or renters.
+Applicants must be income-eligible through the LIHEAP program’s income guidelines, or by Rhode Island Energy’s basic residential rate of A-60, including homeowners or renters.
 A landlord must be income-eligible and live on the property of a 1-4 unit building.

 These programs are free.
 The Weatherization Assistance Program (WAP) is operated in all 50 states, the District of Columbia and in Native American Tribes.